 You probably know that story when Peter and John healed a lame man.
-But you don’t know the details yet.
+But perhaps, you don’t know the details yet.

 - Peter and John